peruvianidol/11ty-recipes/README.md

 - Always include a **References** section, when possible, to direct the user to resources where they can learn more about this recipe.
 This includes relevant pages from the [Eleventy Documentation](https://11ty.dev/docs/), tutorial videos, articles, Github repos, etc.

+## Installing the repo

+1. Clone this repo
+2. Run `npm install` in the repo directory
+3. Run `npm start` to serve your Eleventy site at `https://localhost:8080` and watch for changes

 ## Questions/Feedback

 If you have any questions or feedback, please reach out to me via [Twitter](https://twitter.com/peruvianidol).
 Thanks!